streamdataio/restlet-poll-workshop/step-01/README.md

 - spreadsheet: *choose the spreadsheet created in the previous section*

 ![Screenshot](/img/step-01-entitystore-googlesheet.png)

+Once your Entity Store is successfully created, click on the green **Deploy** button.

 # Create a FullStack Entity Store for the votes